celestiaorg/celestia-app/x/blob/README.md

 ## State

-The blob module doesn't maintain it's own state outside of a two params.
+The blob module doesn't maintain it's own state outside of two params.
 Meaning that the blob module only uses the params and auth module stores.

 ### Params